MonaAl-Dawsari/Ping-Pong-Game/README.md

 ## technologies used
 * canvas in HTML 5
-* animation by keyfram in CSS3
+* animation by keyfram in CSS3 for the background

 ## wireframes and user stories